Are you looking for the perfect gift for your best man and groomsmen? We've got you covered.

 The singular form of Groomsmen is Groomsman.
 That means each guy in your wedding party is a Groomsman, not a Groomsmen.

 Joe - Groomsmen would be incorrect (unless that's what you REALLY want)

-If that doesn't help and you want to get an idea of how things will look, you can create a text box using the appropriate dimensions within Word or PowerPoint then play around with different layouts to see which looks the best.
-Our default font is Arial Black but an alternate font may work better in some situations as we'll mention below.
+If that doesn't help and you want to get an idea of how things will look, you can create a text box using the appropriate dimensions within Word or PowerPoint then play around with different layouts to see which looks the best for your font of choice.

 A few considerations...

 - Obviously, entering fewer characters means that we'll be able to use a larger font.
 While we can put up to 25 characters per line on up to 3 lines, going near that limit will require a much smaller font than if you were to keep things to ~10-15 characters per line.

 - Same deal with the number of lines.
 Depending on the specifics of your text, going with two lines could result in smaller text than sticking with a single line.
 With the powder-coated openers we can use three lines if you really want to, but keep in mind that adding the third line means that we may start running out of vertical space and have to shrink the font...particularly in the case of what you'll see in #3.
 Once again, you can get a feel for the difference by playing around with a text box and comparing different layouts.